berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

    }; // no other aspects of the fixed interface will be used

 The user must ensure the clip vertex and user clipping planes are defined in the same coordinate space.
 User clip planes work properly only under linear transform.
-It is undefined what happens under non- linear transform.
+It is undefined what happens under non-linear transform.
 The output variables gl_FrontColor, glFrontSecondaryColor, gl_BackColor, and glBackSecondaryColor assign primary and secondary colors for front and back faces of primitives containing the vertex being processed.
 The output variable gl_TexCoord assigns texture coordinates for the vertex being processed.